eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/deploy-our-microservice.md

 - We now have an `application` field.
 This is required for iofogctl to know which application the microservice is part of.
 - The microservice routes destinations are listed under a `routes` field.
 - We have many more fields related to the required configuration of the ioFog Agent.

-- etc, etc. Find the complete yaml description [here](/docs/1.3.0/tools/iofogctl/application-yaml-spec.html#microservices)
+Find the complete yaml description [here](/docs/1.3.0/tools/iofogctl/application-yaml-spec.html#microservices)

 Now let's say we want to update the configuration of our microservice!